kavyachirukuri/devTinder/homework.md

 - Set the expiry of JWT token and cookies to 7 days
 - Create userSchema method to getJWT()
 - Create UserSchema method to comparepassword(passwordInputByUser)

+- Explore tinder APIs
+- Create a list of all APIs you can think of in devTinder
+- Group multiple routes under respective router
+- Read documentation for express.Router
+- Create routes folder for managing auth,profile, request routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js